Mandatory International Health Insurance Policy

-UCCS recommends an International Health Insurance policy with the following minimum coverage:
+UCCS requires all students going abroad to have an International Health Insurance policy with the following minimum coverage:

 - Minimum political evacuation and natural disaster ($100,000 USD)